finnhodgkin/learn-phoenix-todo-example/README.md

 Run `mix Ecto.create`

 [Ecto](https://hexdocs.pm/ecto/Ecto.html) is an Elixir module for talking to and updating databases.
-By default Phoenix uses Postgresql with Ecto, but it can be hooked up to a wide variety of databases.
+By default Phoenix uses Postgresql with Ecto, but can be hooked up to a wide variety of databases.

-If there's an error complaining about your postgres username & password, check the information in `config/dev.exs` matches your postgres login details.
+If you get an error about your postgres username & password when running Ecto.create, check the information in `config/dev.exs` matches your postgres login details.

 If you've lost or don't know your password, try following [this Stack Overflow solution](https://stackoverflow.com/questions/35785892/ecto-postgres-install-error-password-authentication-failed#answer-37375810).

-### Briefly run through migrations/schemas/repo

 ## Add a route to display todos

 Our first step is to add a route to our server for displaying and manipulating todos.
-To accomplish this, a new table will need to be added to our database and Phoenix will need to be given instructions on how to communicate with this table.
+To accomplish this, a new table will need to be added to our database and Phoenix will need some instructions on how to communicate with the table.
 We'll also start to explore templating with Phoenix (serving dynamic html pages).

 ### Generate a todos route
 Run `mix phx.gen.html Todos Todo todos title:string`.

-This creates a set of files that do some of the initial heavy lifting for us.
+This creates a set of files that do some of the initial heavy lifting for you.
-Specifically the `.html` part tells Phoenix that we want the content to be in the format of html via Phoenix templating.
-There's also `.json` for API routes and `context`/`schema` for just database stuff.
+Specifically the `.html` part tells Phoenix that we want the content to be in the format of html via Phoenix templates.
+There's also `.json` for API routes, `.channel` for Phoenix channels (sockets) and `context`/`schema` for just database stuff.

 To find out what the heck `phx.gen.html` is doing, head over to [the Phoenix docs!](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Html.html#content)

-Once you've run the command, in the terminal after the generation logs, there should be a prompt about the new files:
+Once you've run the command, in the terminal after the generation logs there should be a prompt about the new files:

 > Add the resource to your browser scope in lib/todos_web/router.ex:<br><br>